-Inside: Amazing collection of easy paper doily crafts and crocheted cloth doily crafts.
+Inside: Amazing collection of easy paper and crocheted cloth doily crafts.

 The abundance of dollies made Sunday tea at my Grandma’s house feel like a special occasion.
 It was the standard Northern English fare of cucumber sandwiches, tinned salmon, scones and homemade jam.
 Not particularly special until laid out on top of fancy lace crocheted doilies.

 Of course, my grandma’s doilies were handmade.
 Some by her and others handed down from my great-grandmother.
-In simpler times she would spend the evenings crocheting whilst watching her favourite quiz programme on TV.
+In simpler times, she would spend the evenings crocheting while watching her favourite TV quiz programme.

 The only other time the dollies appeared was for celebration meals, such as Birthdays and Christmas.
-My mum carried on the doily tradition, but she went the easy route and used paper doilies.
+My mum carried on the doily tradition but went the easy route and used paper doilies.

 Difference Between A Cloth and Paper Doily